 Is it any wonder that at the end of Q2 2021, CB Insights reported financial technology had attracted a record $34 billion in venture-capital funding, with one of every five dollars invested flowing into the space?
 Fintech is the hottest space for startups today and will continue to be through 2022.
 Here are a few predictions for the fintech spotlight in 2022.

 There will be a concerted effort to serve specific vertical markets, the very ones that big institutions tend to overlook.
 No one likes to be an afterthought, and there is a huge opportunity to cater to, and capitalize on,

 very specific and yet very meaningful markets.
 These could range from small industry-specific entities, for instance fintech for freelancers, side hustlers or automotive dealers, to those catering to specific communities, such as single-parent households or LGBTQ+.
 In short, there’s a lot of greenfield to stake a claim.
 Fintech can (and does) deliver a more personal, custom experience than anything big banks and institutions can offer, and this will resonate with audiences that are likely to appreciate products and services that are uniquely tailored to their specific needs.

 Take it to the bank

-Getting to the underbanked will be a huge focus in 2022.
+Getting to the underbanked will be a huge focus for Fintech 2022.
 You might be surprised to learn that according to the Federal Reserve, roughly 63 million Americans are underbanked or completely unbanked.
 Yet, this audience isn’t on the radar for big banks – they want active users who they can upsell — sure bets with little to no risk.
 That’s a huge opportunity for FinTechs.
 Bringing services to these consumers will give FinTechs an opportunity to meet the needs of the underserved, create lasting relationships with new and overlooked consumers, and build great products.